 429, 500, 502, and 503 as retryable with Prefect retry settings and slower schedules.Pagination Handoff

 Xquik returns cursor fields for paginated reads.
-Store the cursor in your task result or downstream state, then pass it back unchanged on the next run.Production Notes
+Store the cursor in your task result or downstream state, then pass it back unchanged on the next run.query, query_type, and limit unchanged.
+Only cursor changes.

 Credentials